-Refer to the following diagram for proper cable connections to the terminal's serial ports COM1 and COM2.
-COM1 and COM2 are located on the Controller board, which is positioned in the top slot.
+Refer to the following diagram for proper cable connections to the terminal's serial ports COM1, COM2 or Ethernet port.
+COM1, COM2 and the Ethernet port are located on the Controller board, which is positioned in the top slot.

 Figure 3-1: Controller PCB Rear View